 The bill amends Florida Statutes concerning offenses related to fleeing or attempting to elude law enforcement officers.
-It removes the requirement for law enforcement vehicles to display "insignia and other jurisdictional markings" prominently.
-Additionally, it establishes a mandatory minimum sentence of three years for individuals convicted of aggravated fleeing or eluding that results in serious bodily injury or death, while allowing courts the discretion to impose greater sentences as permitted by law.
-The bill also reclassifies certain offenses within the Criminal Punishment Code, elevating the severity of the offense for high-speed driving or reckless behavior while fleeing from law enforcement.
+It removes the requirement for law enforcement vehicles involved in pursuits to display "insignia and other jurisdictional markings" prominently.
+Additionally, the bill establishes a mandatory minimum sentence of three years for individuals convicted of aggravated fleeing or eluding that results in serious bodily injury or death, while allowing courts the discretion to impose greater sentences as permitted by law.
+It also reclassifies certain offenses within the Criminal Punishment Code, specifically elevating the severity of the offense for high-speed driving or reckless behavior while fleeing from law enforcement.

 Statutes affected: H 113 c1: 921.0024